-Thad the great opportunity in May to L play my koto with amazing premier trumpet musician, Mark Inouye, of the SF Symphony.
+I had the great opportunity in May to play my koto with amazing premier trumpet musician, Mark Inouye, of the SF Symphony.
 Just six days before our performance at the Delta High School Auditorium in Delta, Utah, we met to rehearse.

 We knew that both our families had been incarcerated at Topaz, and we exchanged our histories.
-Mark did not father had passed away.
+Mark did not find this out about Topaz until after his father had passed away.